Binaryxx/Binaryxx.github.io/professional-projects.md

 </iframe><br><br>

 **Question Auto Fill Macro**
-Populated and formatted a sheet with a character’s info and stats based on the inputted parameters in the user form.
+* Designed a user form to populate and format a sheet with a character’s info and stats, based on the inputted parameters.

 <video width=800 height=600 controls>
   <source src="professional-projects-assets/auto-fill-demo.mp4" type="video/mp4">